thestippe/thestippe.github.io/_drafts/statistics/logistic_regression.md

 $$

-We can therefore identify $\alpha$ with the log odds at $T=0&deg;C$ It doesn't really makes sense to assume either a too big number or a too small one, so we will take
+We can therefore identify $\alpha$ with the log odds at $T=0&deg;C$ It doesn't really make sense to assume either a too big number or a too small one, so we will take

 $$